BenjaminBenitez-cmd/devout/README.md

 # Devout - A Full-stack E-commerce application:

 ## Summary:
-Pre-built tools such as SnipCart and Shopify minimize the amount of work and time involved in building e-commerce applications.
-As a result, I decided to build an entire e-commerce solution from the ground up.
+Pre-built tools such as SnipCart and Shopify minimize the amount of work and time involved in building modern e-commerce applications.
+In order to fully appreciate the processes behind an ecommerce store, I decided to build one from the ground up.
 Although building everything from the ground up was the goal,l I still had to use third-party services such as Stripe, in order to reduce the complexity of the project.

 ## Technology used:
 - Node Js